Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 In the baryquark scenario, the baryons occupy the Fermi sea up to the Fermi momentum $k_F$ surrounded by a shell of quarks with momenta between $k_F/N_c$ and $(k_F + \Delta)/N_c$.
 Therefore, \eq{ n_Q &= \frac{2}{\pi^2} \, \int_{k_F/N_c}^{(k_F+\Delta)/N_c} \, dk \, k^2 = \frac{2 \, [(k_F+\Delta)^3 - k_F^3]}{3\pi \, N_c^3},\\ n_N &= f_{\rm ev} \, \frac{2}{\pi^2} \, \int_{0}^{k_F} \, dk \, k^2 = f_{\rm ev} \, \frac{2 \, k_F^3}{3\pi}. } and \eq{ \varepsilon_Q &= \frac{2 N_c}{\pi^2} \, \int_{k_F/N_c}^{(k_F+\Delta)/N_c} \, dk \, k^2 \, \sqrt{m_Q^2 + k^2},\\ \varepsilon_N &= f_{\rm ev} \, \frac{2}{\pi^2} \, \int_{0}^{k_F} \, dk \, k^2 \, \sqrt{m_N^2 + k^2}. }

 \paragraph{\bf Energy minimization.}

 In quarkyonic and baryquark matter, the energy and baryon densities are defined through two momentum shell structure parameters, $k_F$ and $\Delta$.
 In particular, the values of $k_F$ and $\Delta$ regulate the quark fraction $n_Q/n_B$ at fixed baryon density $n_B$.
 The equilibrium configuration for $k_F(n_B)$ and $\Delta(n_B)$ at given $n_B$ is thus obtained by minimizing the energy density $\varepsilon$ with respect to the quark fraction $n_Q/n_B$.
 Performing the minimization for both the quarkyonic and baryquark configurations at the same baryon density allows one to establish the energetically preferred scenario.
+This procedure was first introduced in Ref.~\cite{Jeong:2019lhv} and it differs from~\cite{McLerran:2018hbz} where a functional form for $\Delta$ was assumed instead.

 To illustrate the procedure, we look at the dependence of the energy density $\varepsilon$ on the quark fraction in both scenarios at baryon density of $n_B = 4.8 \rho_0$.
 We use the physical values of the parameters in our calculations, $N_c = 3$, $m_N = 0.938$~GeV/$c^2$, and $\rho_0 = 0.16$~fm$^{-3}$.